gravity182/homeserver/Installation.md

 - [Remux + WEB 2160p](https://trash-guides.info/Radarr/radarr-setup-quality-profiles/#remux-web-2160p) - if you prefer Remux-2160p quality.
 Size: ~40-100 GB depending on the runtime

 > [!WARNING]
 > Carry out ALL the steps from the guides above.
 Don't leave out a single step.
-Trash Guides' profiles is the best you can get out of Radarr.
+The Trash Guides' profiles is the best you can get out of Radarr.

 Now let's customize our profile a bit:
 1. Optional: disable quality upgrade.
 Personally I never needed this